 The World ORT Taub Young Entrepreneurship Program (YEP) promotes business entrepreneurship, motivates students and encourages collaboration.
 The program curriculum is a blend of theoretical and practical activities, aimed at developing students’ knowledge, skills and understanding, encouraging creative thinking and practical creativity: the brief is for small teams of students to design a product which solves a social problem.

-ORT SA, in partnership with STET, has started a Coding and Robotic extra-curricular programme in 2017 at Curtis Nkondo School of Specialization.
+ORT SA, in partnership with STET, has started a Coding and Robotic extra-curricular programme in 2017 at Curtis Nkondo School of Specialisation.
 The program aims to build the capacity of teachers to enable them to empower learners with technological and entrepreneurial skills such as Business Research, Marketing, Product Designing, Microbits Coding, Application Development & Website Development, to name a few.

 A selected group of teachers and learners were chosen to partake in the World ORT YEP competition.
 The 2021 Youth Entrepreneurship Program comprises four teachers and one team (one boy and eleven girls) called Team CNSOS.
 One of the projects for the beneficiaries this year is conducting a Business Research on Toyota.
 Soon they will be working on their own product idea and business.